Wonderful Compactification of Character Varieties: Boundary Divisors

 In \cite{BFLL} parabolic character varieties of free groups are defined and studied.
 We recall their definition.
 Let $G$ be a complex reductive group, and let $G_1,\ldots ,G_m$ be closed subgroups.
-Then $G$ acts on the \e{mixed product}
+Then $G$ acts on the product

 by The quotient $(G^n \times\prod_{1\leq j\leq m}G/G_j)\quot G$ is the parabolic character variety of the free group of rank $n$ with parabolic data $\{G/G_j\}_{j=1}^m$.
 We note that when the $G_i$'s are reductive, as assumed in \cite{BFLL}, the homogeneous spaces $G/G_i$ are affine, and when the $G_i$'s are parabolic, the homogeneous spaces $G/G_i$ are projective.
-In general, they are quasi-projective \cite[Theorem 6.8]{Borel}, and the GIT quotient defining the parabolic character varieties of free groups is taken in that setting.
+In general, the homogeneous spaces $G/G_i$ are quasi-projective \cite[Theorem 6.8]{Borel}.

-\begin{theorem} The boundary divisors in $\overline{G}^{\,r}\quot G$ are unions of parabolic character varieties of free groups. \end{theorem}
+\begin{theorem} The boundary divisors in $\overline{G}^{\,r}\quot_{\mathcal{L}} G$ are unions of parabolic character varieties of free groups. \end{theorem}

 \begin{proof} As noted above the boundary divisors in $\overline{G}$ are unions of homogeneous spaces of $G\cross G$, and by Theorem~\ref{wonderfulgroup} each boundary divisor is the closure of a single $G\cross G$--orbit.
-Therefore, in $\overline{G}^{\,r}$ the boundary divisors are unions of mixed products of $G\cross G$--homogeneous spaces.
-In fact, the boundary divisors are saturated with respect to the GIT quotient map for the conjugation action, because the conjugation action is simply a restriction of the $G\cross G$--action, and the boundary divisors are Zariski closed.
+Therefore, $\overline{G}^{\,r}\setminus G^r$ consists of unions of products of $G\cross G$--homogeneous spaces.
+Since the conjugation action is a restriction of the $G\cross G$--action and by Lemma \ref{linelemma} there exists a $G\cross G$--equivariant section $s$ to $\mathcal{L}$ such that $G^r$ is the non-vanishing locus of $s$, the boundary divisors of $\overline{G}^r$ are saturated with respect to the GIT quotient map for the conjugation action.
 The action of conjugation on an orbit corresponds, under the isomorphism between the orbit and the corresponding homogeneous space, to the left action on the homogeneous space.
 Thus, by Lemma \ref{gitdivisor} and the definition of parabolic character variety of free groups, the result follows. \end{proof}

 \begin{remark} As shown in \cite{Ep}, the closure of an orbit in $\overline{G}$ under the conjugation action need not be a finite union of suborbits.
-Therefore, the boundary divisors in the previous theorem need not be a finite union of parabolic character varieties. \end{remark}
+Therefore, the boundary divisors in the previous theorem need not be finite unions of parabolic character varieties. \end{remark}